Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Conclusion

-\begin{enumerate} \item Among error rates defined by Tukey (1953), Error Rate Familwise (ERFw) applies within a clinical study, while Error Rate per Family (ERpF) applies \textit{across} studies. \item An appropriate version of the Law of Large Numbers shows controlling ERFw \textit{within} a clinical study at $ 5\% $ in turn controls ERpF \textit{across} studies at 5-per-100, regardless of whether the studies are in Platform trials or not. \item With ongoing regulatory practice controlling ERpF \textit{across} studies at 5-per-100 (via controlling the ERFw of each clinical study at $ 5\% $, the False Approval Rate (FAR) is being controlled at 5-per-100 (even in Platform trials), allowing only five incorrect approvals per 100 drug compounds that lack efficacy. \item False Approval Rate (FAR), the proportion of drug compounds lacking efficacy incorrectly approved by regulators, should not be increased with increasing number of efficacious compounds approved (according to our understanding of the U.S. Food, Drug, \& Cosmetic Act and its Amendment). \item Controlling the False Discovery Rate (FDR) \textit{across} studies at $ 5\% $ would make FAR more than 5-per-100, a change of (inter)national policies more than statistical that we believe would require harmonizsation/harmonization. \end{enumerate}
+The Conditionality Principle does not weaken frequentist guarantees; it rather aligns inference with the experiment that actually occurred. \begin{enumerate} \item Among error rates defined by Tukey (1953), Error Rate Familywise (ERFw) applies within a clinical study, while Error Rate per Family (ERpF) applies \textit{across} studies. \item An appropriate version of the Law of Large Numbers shows controlling ERFw \textit{within} a clinical study at $ 5\% $ in turn controls ERpF \textit{across} studies at 5-per-100, regardless of whether the studies are in Platform trials or not. \item With ongoing regulatory practice controlling ERpF \textit{across} studies at 5-per-100 (via controlling the ERFw of each clinical study at $ 5\% $, the False Approval Rate (FAR) is being controlled at 5-per-100 (even in Platform trials), allowing only five incorrect approvals per 100 drug compounds that lack efficacy. \item False Approval Rate (FAR), the proportion of drug compounds lacking efficacy incorrectly approved by regulators, should not be increased with increasing number of efficacious compounds approved (according to our understanding of the U.S. Food, Drug, \& Cosmetic Act and its Amendment). \item Controlling the False Discovery Rate (FDR) \textit{across} studies at $ 5\% $ would make FAR more than 5-per-100, a change of (inter)national policies more than statistical that we believe would require harmonizsation/harmonization. \end{enumerate}

+In this paper, we examined the error rates within clinical studies, particularly focusing on platform trials.
+Our findings offer significant insights into the control of error rates and their implications across various study designs, especially in the context of regulatory and clinical settings.

+We demonstrated that controlling the ERFw within a single study at a threshold of $5\%$ effectively controls the ERpF across multiple studies at a rate of 5-per-100.
+This finding holds irrespective of the correlation between studies, including those grouped within platform trials.
+Furthermore, our analysis supports that current regulatory practices, which involve controlling the ERFw within a study, limit the False Approval Rate (FAR) to 5-per-100.
+This approach ensures that no more than five ineffective drug compounds receive approval per hundred evaluated, thus safeguarding public health while fostering innovation.